 And that's just some of the things to think about.
 As you can see, there are a lot of factors involved, so it is a good idea to get very clear about what you need and what you would like to have, keeping functionality and comfort at the forefront of your buying decision

-So, that's the introductory blurb bit done, let’s crack on and take a closer look at some more of the best backpacking backpacks for men.
+So, that's the introductory blurb bit done, let’s crack on and take a closer look at some more of the best backpacking packs for men in 2019.

 #2 Gregory Baltoro 65 Backpack